 A study of the ethical issues related to computer users and computer professionals in the information technology age.
 Topics include professional responsibilities, intellectual property, security risks, identity theft, cyber terrorism, and many more.
 The course will also examine the techniques used for the analysis and resolution of these issues consistent with standards of computing professions.
 The main goal of this course is to provide students with a framework for ethically grounded decision making in the information age.

-exempt from dual enrollment criteria listed on page 26
+NOTE: Students completing the Computer Science pathway will be exempt from dual enrollment criteria listed on page 22

 SPECIAL NOTE: GARRETT COLLEGE TRANSCRIBED

 CREDIT OPPORTUNITY